vanessagabler/pkp-docs/dev/documentation/en/architecture-entities.md

 # Entities

-An entity is any type of object in the application, such as a submission, review assignment, discussion or file.
+An entity is any type of object in the application, such as a submission, review assignment, discussion, or file.

 Each entity is described in a schema file and is represented in the application with the following:

 - A `DataObject` [class](#dataobject-class) for instantiating objects of this entity.
-- A [Service](./architecture-services), like `SubmissionService`, to get, validate, add, edit and delete these objects.
+- A [Service](./architecture-services), like `SubmissionService`, to get, validate, add, edit, and delete these objects.
 - A [Data Access Object](#schemadao), like `SubmissionDAO`, to communicate between the objects and the database.
-- A json [schema](#schemas) which defines the properties, defaults and validation rules for these objects.
+- A json [schema](#schemas), which defines the properties, defaults, and validation rules for these objects.
-- An [APIHandler](./architecture-handlers), like `SubmissionHandler`, which serves a REST API endpoint for these objects.
+- An [APIHandler](./architecture-handlers), like `SubmissionHandler`, which serves as a REST API endpoint for these objects.

 ## DataObject class